MicrosoftDocs/power-platform/power-platform/admin/view-license-consumption-finops-apps.md

  - admin
 ---

-# View license consumption for finance and operations apps in Power Platform admin center (preview)
+# View license consumption for Finance and Operations apps in Power Platform admin center (preview)

 <!-- fwlink: https://go.microsoft.com/fwlink/?linkid=2206011 -->

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You can use the **Licenses (preview)** page in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) to see how different user licenses are consumed in your finance and operations environments.
+You can use the **Licenses (preview)** page in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) to see how different user licenses are consumed in your Finance and Operations environments.
 With this information, you can get answers to questions like:

-- What types of finance and operations licenses do you have available for your tenant?
+- What types of Finance and Operations licenses do you have available for your tenant?
 - How many licenses have been assigned to users?
-- How many roles have been assigned to users in different finance and operations environments, and what licenses are needed based on their role assignment?
+- How many roles have been assigned to users in different Finance and Operations environments, and what licenses are needed based on their role assignment?
 - Are there additional licenses needed base on role assignments in your tenant?

 > [!IMPORTANT]